Nickels & Noses By Milburn

 of his precious things, the silver, and the gold, and the spices, and the

-precious ointment, and all the house of his armour, and
+precious ointment, and all the house of his armour, and all

-pride he was divinely judged (II Kings 14:14-19).
 The sin of Hezekiah led to the Babylonian Captivity.
-Hezekiah’s
+Hezekiah’s problem,

-from Babylon with how many nickels he had.
+with how many nickels he had.
 “And Satan stood up against Israel, and provoked David to number

 Israel.
 And David said to Joab and to the rulers of the people, Go, number

-Israel from Beer-sheba even to Dan; and bring the number of them to me, that
+Israel from Beer-sheba even to Dan; and bring the number of them to me,

-I may know it.”
+that I may know it.”
 (I Chronicles 21:1-2).
 This was done through the pride of David’s heart to impress

 other nations with his great army.
-It showed he was trusting the arm of the
+It showed he was trusting the arm of

-resulted in the death of seventy thousand people (I Chronicles
+which resulted in the death of seventy thousand people (I Chronicles

 21:14). <>One would glean from these two passages of Scripture